Spandan561/CSE-3200-Project/README.md

 # Training, Testing and TF-IDF Vectorization
 We train 80% data and test 20% data.
 After training, we use TF-IDF vectorizer refers to the term Frequency - Inverse Document Frequency.
 Here, we have counted how many times and in which respect the words come in each sentence.
 # Used algorithms
 We have used three algorithms to check how machine can predict the original values.
-We have used Logistic Regression, Random Forest and Decision tree algorithm.
+We have used Logistic Regression, Random Forest, SVM and Decision tree algorithm.
 Here we get highest 91% accuracy from Random forest algorithm.
 # Word Cloud
 We have represented the words which are frequently being available in each class.